July 27, 2021

 An interesting and unusual current exhibit in the museum’s art gallery is entitled “Abandoned Vehicles of the Everglades”.

-It is a collection of photographs by Matt Stock that show vehicles that were abandoned many years ago and have now become part of the ecosystem as the Florida jungle grows up into and through the rusty steel cars and trucks.
+It is a collection of photographs by Matt Stock that show vehicles that were abandoned many years ago and have now become part of the ecosystem.

 DAY TRIP 8